mshenfield/subreddit_algebra/README.md

 ```

 ## API
-`/operators` - returns a list of valid operators

 `/algebra/<subreddit_1>/<operator/<subreddit_2>` - return the closest five subreddits to result of adding or subtracting `subreddit_1` and `subreddit_2`

 `/completions/<prefix>` - return first 10 subreddit names that start with `prefix`